MichJadams/auction_action/README.md

 ### Hopes and Dreams
+I need to add a check that players do not exceed their current money suply!

-have there be an option to have 1 to 4 players and randomly assign them some startingchash.
-At the end of each round the cash of each player should be printed.each item, before bidding begins has 3 appraisors who estimate the "true" value of an itemthey are off by unknown amounts, but each item does have a "true value" in that range... or something like that
+each item, before bidding begins has 3 appraisors who estimate the "true" value of an itemthey are off by unknown amounts, but each item does have a "true value" in that range... or something like that